-On May 23, 2018, the Partnership entered into a new interest rate swap agreement with GasLog with a notional value of 80.0 million, maturing in 2023.
-On the same date, the Partnership also entered into twelve forward foreign exchange contracts with GasLog with a notional value of 24.0 million and staggered maturities until mid-2019 to mitigate its foreign exchange transaction exposure in its operating expenses.
+In August 2018, the Partnership entered into three new forward foreign exchange contracts with GasLog with a notional value of €6.0 million and staggered maturities during the third quarter of 2019 to mitigate its foreign exchange transaction exposure in its operating expenses.

-In total, the Partnership has entered into five interest rate swap agreements with GasLog at a notional value of \$550.0 million in aggregate, maturing between 2020 and 2023.
-As a result of its hedging agreements, the Partnership has hedged 45.7% of its floating interest rate exposure on its outstanding debt as of June 30, 2018, at a weighted average interest rate of approximately 1.9% (excluding margin).
+The Partnership has entered into five interest rate swap agreements with GasLog at a notional value of \$550.0 million in aggregate, maturing between 2020 and 2023.
+As a result of its hedging agreements, the Partnership has hedged 46.9% of its floating interest rate exposure on its outstanding debt as of September 30, 2018, at a weighted average interest rate of approximately 1.9% (excluding margin).

-Following the completion of the scheduled dry-dockings of the GasLog Santiago and the GasLog Sydney, the GasLog Seattle is scheduled to commence her regular dry-docking in the fourth quarter of 2018.
+Following the completion of the scheduled dry-dockings of the GasLog Santiago and the GasLog Sydney in the second quarter of 2018, the GasLog Seattle is scheduled to commence her dry-docking in the fourth quarter of 2018.

-As of June 30, 2018, our current assets totaled \$161.0 million and current liabilities totaled \$155.0 million, resulting in a positive working capital position of \$6.0 million.
+As of September 30, 2018, our current assets totaled \$197.3 million and current liabilities totaled \$150.3 million, resulting in a positive working capital position of \$47.0 million.